 You should also notify the ICO immediately and without delay about any substantial changes to your ability to function independently and effectively, your expertise and any conflict of interest.
 Substantial changes will result in a review of your accreditation.
 Substantial changes may include changes to:

-- legal, commercial, ownership or organisational status and key personnel;
+- legal, financial, commercial, ownership or organisational status and key personnel;

 - any changes to the basis of meeting any of the accreditation requirements.